locborgtus/mic/course/2_c/8_array.md

 ## Exercise ##

-Create a function called `print` that prints the contents of an integer array.
+Create a function called `printArray` that prints the contents of an integer array.
 Use this to declare the function.

 ```c
 void print(int array[])